VladimirRepp/CS---TelegramChatBot/README.md

 =====
 - v0.1
 - Sample_0: a simple example of using logic to process messages and create inline and reply keyboards and crate bot commands
 - Sample_1: use separation of user states so that each user sees only their interface and works independently of others.
 The current state of the users is stored locally.
+Using MVS pattern for chat commands.

 Example Sample_0:
 =====